thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Latex Environments](obsidian://show-plugin?id=obsidian-latex-environments) - Completr does this, but with a better drop-down menu.

 #### I don't use these, but they deserve to be mentioned in this section:
+- [Database Folder](https://github.com/RafaelGB/obsidian-db-folder) - use a Notion-like Database folder.
+I don't much care for the Notion-style tables, but they're
+- [Diagrams](obsidian://show-plugin?id=drawio-obsidian) - I mostly use the mermaid-cli integration when drawing diagrams, but you may prefer the Draw.io interface.
 - [Excalidraw](obsidian://show-plugin?id=obsidian-excalidraw-plugin)\* - Integrate a feature-rich drawing tool into Obsidian.
 I typically would rather use Obsidian for Markdown, and other applications for drawing, and maybe throw a screenshot into Obsidian if I felt inspired.
 Suggested use case: you want to doodle along-side your notes or knowledge base.
 - [Ozan's Image in Editor](obsidian://show-plugin?id=oz-image-plugin)\* - Tools to view images, iframes, PDF Files, excalidraw drawings and transclusions in the Editor view.
 Suggested use case: for those who like non-text embedded content more than I do.
 - [Kindle Highlights](obsidian://show-plugin?id=obsidian-kindle-plugin) - Imports your kindle highlights.
 - [Readwise Official](obsidian://show-plugin?id=readwise-official) - Import your highlights from kindle, web highlights, and some other places.
 I'm looking into trying this and Zotero out.
 - [Citations](obsidian://show-plugin?id=obsidian-citation-plugin) (Zotero), [Zotero Integration](obsidian://show-plugin?id=obsidian-zotero-desktop-connector) - Zotero is an "easy-to-use tool to help you collect, organize, annotate, cite, and share research."
 Import your highlights from a personal Zotero database.
+- [Obsidian Jupyter](obsidian://show-plugin?id=obsidian-jupyter) - Turn obsidian into an interactive python repl.
+- [Desmos](obsidian://show-plugin?id=obsidian-desmos) - include plots from the Desmos online graphing calculator in your Vault.

 ### Journaling Plugins
 - [Periodic Notes](obsidian://show-plugin?id=periodic-notes) - Good for regular journaling, with good integration with Templates and Templater.
 I recommend keeping a top-level directory for periodic notes.